rokka-n/press_election_stats/README.md

 ## Get a list of headlines

-Grep by candidates mentions, clean up it from html tags
+Grep by candidates mentions, clean up it from html tags.
+Headlines from huffingtonpost for October 2016 were used.

 ```
 for i in `seq 1 30`; \